 When we started West Sixth, after an extensive search, we found what we now call the Bread Box in downtown Lexington.
 While we originally thought we were just buying a building to hold West Sixth, it turns out the space has had an incredible impact on our brewery.
 It has been a naturally-progressing, authentic mix-use urban project -- with for-profits, nonprofits, and community organizations all working together to make something really unique and special.

 We know you all are curious about how and where we source our ingredients to make the beer that you love because you ask about them at every tour!
-We hope to use theWest Sixth Farm to both grow some of those ingredients but also introduce you all to what a hop plant is, and the sorts of fruit and spices that can make amazing beers.
+We hope to use the West Sixth Farm to grow some of those ingredients but also introduce you to a hop plant, and the sorts of fruit and spices that can make amazing beers.

 Our brewing byproduct -- spent grain -- is already being processed into feed by a cattle farmer not too far up the road from the West Sixth Farm.
-But at the Farm we’ll have some animals - cattle, chickens -- that are fed a mix including our spent grain.
+But at the Farm we have some animals - cattle, chickens -- that are fed a mix including our spent grain.
 We’ll use these animals to supply West Sixth farm-to-table meat and eggs for beer dinners across the state.

 We have a (very) small scale production facility -- so folks who aren’t able to visit our large one in Lexington can learn how beers are made, and taste estate brews made from ingredients on site.

 Come on out and see this place!
 It isn't a quick project and we expect it will take years to develop our biggest dreams out there.